A Single Woman’s Guide to Making Friends in a Hostel

 Do: Buddy up with the DJ at karaoke night

-Most party hostels host free nightly events such as Club Crawl Night, Karaoke Night, Comedy Night, etc. (Do yourself a favor and skip Free Comedy Night—unless you would like to hear a drunk man in cargo shorts talk for two hours about jerking off and how crazy his girlfriend gets during Shark week.)
+Most party hostels host free nightly events such as Club Crawl Night, Karaoke Night, Comedy Night, etc. (Do yourself a favour and skip Free Comedy Night—unless you would like to hear a drunk man in cargo shorts talk for two hours about jerking off and how crazy his girlfriend gets during “shark week.”)

 Don’t: Worry about being slut shamed

 Slut shaming isn’t really a concept that exists at hostels.
 Unlike high school or the small town you grew up in, your reputation will not follow you beyond a few days.
 I’m not saying you shouldn’t be accountable for your actions, but if you become known to the front desk staff as “the girl who likes to make-out in the hallway all night,” it really doesn’t matter, mostly because who cares but also because nobody is interested in gossiping about strangers.
 A rumor is only interesting if it’s about someone you know.

 And if you want to take things further than kissing and some light, over-the-pants petting, for god’s sake get a private room.
 I know they’re more expensive, but split between two people (or three! or more! do you!) it’ll barely cost more than a dorm.
 Also, try and make the reservation under your name, and with your credit card, because an extra layer of “this is happening on my terms” never hurts if you choose to have a one night stand with a stranger.